Anthony Green (musician): The Sound of Animals Fighting

-Green was (from between 2004–2008) part of another side project with members of Finch, Rx Bandits, Days Away and Chiodos under the alias of The Skunk (each member of The Sound of Animals Fighting was equipped with an animal mask to hide their personas and give the band creative inspiration).
-Three studio albums were recorded during their time together, Tiger and the Duke (2004), Lover, the Lord Has Left Us...
+Green is part of another side project with members of Finch, Rx Bandits, Days Away and Chiodos under the alias of The Skunk (each member of The Sound of Animals Fighting was equipped with an animal mask to hide their personas and give the band creative inspiration).
+Three studio albums were recorded between 2004 and 2008, Tiger and the Duke (2004), Lover, the Lord Has Left Us...
 (2006) and The Ocean and the Sun (2008).
 They played four shows in August 2006 of which one was recorded for a live DVD entitled, We Must Become the Change We Want to See (2007).
 In March 2014, they reunited for a seven show tour, and in Feb/March 2019 for an eight show tour, playing songs from all three albums.
+In December 2022, they released an EP titled Apeshit.
+In early 2023, Green and the band went on another eighteen show tour, and released a live album/VHS titled, Live in Philadelphia, later in the year.

 Circa Survive

 Immediately after quitting Saosin, Green and Colin Frangicetto (This Day Forward) founded Philadelphia-based Circa Survive, which signed with Equal Vision Records.
 This new project changed his musical vision from post-hardcore to a more experimental rock sound.
 Very early on Brendan Ekstrom (This Day Forward) was recruited on guitar.
 By the end of summer 2004, the lineup was solidified with Nick Beard (Taken) on bass and Stephen Clifford (Reflux) on drums.